mchiasson/GLBrebis/README.md

                             headers.
  -h,--help                  Usage Information
  -H,--headerPath <arg>      path to dump the generated headers into.
-                            Default : 'output/include'
+                            Default : 'output'
  -i,--includePrefix <arg>   prefix path for the generated source to
                             properly include the headers.
 Default : '' -p,--prefix <arg>          Project prefix to append to every generated files and symbols -s,--srcPath <arg>         path to dump the generated source into.
-                            Default : 'output/src'
+                            Default : 'output'

 ```
-Example:
+Example for a fictional project called 'Mut' :
 ```
-./GLBrebis.sh --prefix Onut --srcPath ~/git/onut/src --headerPath ~/git/onut/include/onut --includePrefix onut
+./GLBrebis.sh --prefix Mut --srcPath ~/git/mut/src --headerPath ~/git/mut/include/mut --includePrefix mut
 ```
 * `-p,--prefix` is mandatory.
-If you do `--prefix Onut`, the script will generate `OnutGL.c`, `OnutGL.h` and `OnutGLExt.h`, and symbols will automatically be named after `Onut`.
-For example, you will see `_ONUT_GL_H_` header guards, and utility functions will be named `onutGLInit()` and `onutGLShutdown()`, etc.
+If you do `--prefix Mut`, the script will generate `MutGL.c`, `MutGL.h` and `MutGLExt.h`, and symbols will automatically be named after `Mut`.
+For example, you will see `_MUT_GL_H_` header guards, and utility functions will be named `mutGLInit()` and `mutGLShutdown()`, etc.
 *  `-s,--srcPath` is optional.
-This is where `OnutGL.c` will be dumped into.
-If not specified, it will be dumped in `output/src`
+This is where `MutGL.c` will be dumped into.
+If not specified, it will be dumped in a new `output` folder relative to where the script is launched from.
 *  `-H,--headerPath` is optional.
-This is where `OnutGL.h` and `OnutGLExt.h` will be dumped into.
-If not specified, it will be dumped in `output/include`
+This is where `MutGL.h` and `MutGLExt.h` will be dumped into.
+If not specified, it will be dumped in a new `output`  folder relative to where the script is launched from.
 * `-i,--includePrefix` is optional.
-It's mostly used by `OnutGL.c` to generate a proper `#include <onut/OnutGL.h>` line to help you match your application's source layout requirement.
+It's mostly used by `MutGL.c` to generate a proper `#include <mut/MutGL.h>` line to help you match your application's source layout requirement.
 * `-f,--force` is optional.
-It simply forces a full re-download of Khronos GL header, ignoring the ones that were previously downloaded from the last run.
+It simply forces a full re-download of every Khronos GL headers, overwriting the ones that were previously downloaded from the last run.

-And if everything goes well, you should have `output/src/<prefix>GL.c`, `output/include/<prefix>GL.h` and `output/include/<prefix>GLext.h` on your file system
+And if everything goes well, you should have `~/git/mut/src/MutGL.c`, `~/git/mut/include/mut/MutGL.h` and `~/git/mut/include/mut/MutGLext.h` on your file system

 # How to use the generated extention wrangler code in my project?